1jour1vin

 Wine rated (2025 guide) 95/100

 Despite its concentration and generous structure, this wine is an elegant and precise expression of Hermitage.
-It offers a broad spectrum of black and red berries, with complex notes of toasted rosemary and smoke.
-The fine, generous tannins develop impressively on the finish and need a little time to harmonize completely, but they are enveloped in sufficient richness to be exciting already.
+It offers a wide spectrum of black and red berries, with complex notes of toasted rosemary and smoke.
+The fine, generous tannins develop impressively on the finish and need a little time to fully integrate, but they are wrapped in enough richness to be exciting even now.
 From vineyards located on the eastern slope of the Hermitage hill.
 Made from organically grown grapes.
-Best enjoyed from 2027 onwards.
+Best enjoyed from 2027.

 Jeb Dunnuck